 If your child has been exposed to COVID-19 or has symptoms concerning for COVID-19 infection, please call the office at 770-751-6111 for an appointment.
 We are now offering COVID-19 nasal PCR testing via Life Hope Labs by appointment only.
 Your child will be evaluated by one of our providers to determine if any other additional tests are needed in addition to COVID-19 testing.
 By partnering with Life Hope labs this has given us the ability to get results within 24-48 hours of testing.
 We are only able to test our pediatric patients at this time (no parents or caregivers).

 - COVID-19 Exposure

 Do not go right away for COVID-19 testing after exposure because it is important to recognize that testing has limitations.
 Testing only shows active infection at that moment in time.
 Tests may be negative during the early incubation period (also known as a False Negative) which does not preclude someone testing Positive later within the 10 day period.

 - If you have been exposed to COVID-19 and are at home on quarantine, we do not recommend testing until Day 5 of quarantine.
-This helps prevent False Negative test results from “testing to early” after exposure.
-If your COVID PCR test is Negative on day 5, then your quarantine period may end on day 7.
+This helps prevent False Negative test results from “testing too early” after exposure.
+If your COVID PCR test is Negative on day 5, then your quarantine period may end.

 - Once you have been tested, we urge you to stay home until you have results.

-- If you have tested Positive for COVID and it has been 14 days or longer and you have improving symptoms and are fever free.
-We do not recommend repeat testing for a “Negative” test to return to school, sports, or work.
+- If you have tested Positive for COVID, and it has been 10 days or longer and you have improving symptoms and are fever free, we do not recommend repeat testing for a “Negative” test to return to school, sports, or work.
 It is possible for people to continue to test Positive on PCR for up to 90 days after initial infection in some cases even though they are no longer sick or contagious.

 Please help decrease the spread of coronavirus by wearing a mask, washing your hands, and practicing social distancing whenever possible.